GuillermoFrancoAbellan/GuillermoFrancoAbellan.github.io/index.md

 #excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
 Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
 Install it, configure it, twerk it, push it."
 ---

-{% include figure.html image="/assets/Photo_crop2.png" caption="" position="left" width="350" height="800" %}
+{% include figure.html image="/assets/Photo_crop.png" caption="" position="left" width="350" height="800" %}

 <p style="line-height:28px;margin-right: -10px; margin-top: 20px;">
 I'm Guillermo, and I work as a theoretical physicist specialized in cosmology.
-I am a postdoctoral research fellow at the <a href="https://www.grappa.amsterdam"> GRAPPA Institute</a>, in the University of Amsterdam.
+I am a postdoctoral research fellow at the <a href="https://www.grappa.amsterdam" style="color: #6600cc;" > GRAPPA Institute</a>, in the University of Amsterdam.
 Before this, I completed my PhD in Physics at the LUPM in the University of Montpellier, France, under the supervision of Dr. Vivian Poulin and Dr. Julien Lavalle.
 Prior to that, I did my undergraduate in Physics at the University of Murcia, Spain.
 </p>
 <p></p>
 <p></p>